SkyeHoefling/TabStrip/README.md

 ## Setup

 * Available on NuGet: Not yet released
-* Install into your PCL and Client Projects
+* Install into your PCL/.NET Standard and Client Projects

 ## Build